MaterDev/Python_Jupyter_Experiments/README.md

 Welcome to my repository of experimental notebooks!
 This repository is home to a variety of projects, each housed within their own unique folders under the `/projects` directory.

-> These projects are related t:
+> These projects are related to:
+>
 > - Data Science
 > - Statistics
 > - Python Development
+> - Prompt Engineering
 > - Etc

 ## Contents